Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/entries/drivetrain-2/program.typ

 			LMotors.move(GetCurveOutput(leftAxis));
       // and the right drive moves according to the right joystick RMotors.move(GetCurveOutput(rightAxis));
-    // If the drivetrain is reversed
+    // Otherwise, if the drivetrain is reversed...
 		} else {
       // the right drive moves according to the reverse of the left joystick RMotors.move(GetCurveOutput(-leftAxis));